 Blend pate in 10 minutes

 The recipe for the pate itself is so easy.
-Simply soak nuts and seeds overnight in the refrigerator and place them in a high-powered blender like a Vitamix.
+Simply soak almonds, sunflower, and pumpkin seeds overnight in the refrigerator and place them in a high-powered blender like a Vitamix.
 Add seasonings, five-spice powder, and process the mixture.
 It’s ready in 10 minutes.

 I had been waiting for something more flavorful than tofu for a vegan banh mi.
 Now I had the ideal filling with my sumptuous, plant-based pate.